 Academic Merit Scholarships

 Academic merit scholarships award money to students who demonstrate significant academic achievement in high school.
-Often, academic merit scholarships may consider a student’s GPA, standardized test scores, class rank or other factors.
+Often, academic merit scholarships may consider a student’s grade point average (GPA), standardized test scores, class rank, or other factors.

 Depending on the school, you may not need to submit or do anything extra to be awarded a merit-based scholarship.
 Instead, the school may decide based on your application alone.
 Academic merit aid is often redeemable for multiple years if you uphold the scholarship qualifications (such as maintaining a certain GPA each semester).

 Athletic Merit Scholarships